 Microeconomics analyses the behaviour of individual consumers, households and firms.
 It provides a framework for understanding decision-making by all of these agents in the economy.
 It examines motivations, incentives and decision-making processes.
 While its direct relevance to businesses is well understood, the insights and solutions that can be gained from microeconomics are equally important for the public sector.
 Successful policy design and implementation is greatly facilitated by a solid understanding of the responses and reactions of those influenced by policy.

-If you have ever wondered about what economists really mean when they talk about opportunity costs, externalities, comparative advantage and public goods, this course is for you.
+If you have ever wondered what economists really mean when they talk about key microeconomic concepts, this course is for you.

 This course is paired with a beginner’s course in macroeconomics.
 Because they are inter-related, it is recommended you attend both courses.